-- When someone asks a question, take a step toward them and seem eager for the question. - Check to be sure everyone heard the question.
-If they didn't, look to the asker to repeat it before providing an answer. - Answer briefly, and stick to what was asked. - Tie answers to the key points of lessons whenever possible.

-- If you don't know the answer, and no one else in the room does, either, admit it.
+- When someone asks a question, take a step toward them and seem eager for the question. - · Check to be sure everyone heard the question.
+If they didn't, look to the asker to repeat it before providing an answer. - · Answer briefly, and stick to what was asked. - Tie answers to the key points of lessons whenever possible. - If you don't know the answer, and no one else in the room does, either, admit it.
 Find the answer, and get back to the student. - If someone asks a question to be provoking, answer politely and directly.
 Do not become defensive or argumentative. - Create a "parking lot" to write questions that don't necessarily fit within the current conversation.
-"Park" the question, and revisit it later. - If someone asks a question addressing an issue that will be addressed later, ask whether it it's satisfactory to not answer the question at the moment. - If a person's answer was not loud enough for everyone to hear, ask him or her to repeat it.
-If the trainer repeats it, it takes the conversation away from the participants.
+"Park" the question, and revisit it later or during a break. - If someone asks a question addressing an issue that will be addressed later, ask whether it it's satisfactory to not answer the question at the moment.